 As in most OECD countries, concentration in economic activity is higher than in settlements, reflecting agglomeration effects.
 According to the concentration index - which ranges from 0-100 - the concentration of settlement patterns gradually decreased from 25.2 in 1995 to 24.8 in 2009 (Figure 1.28).
 This trend is counter to that in OECD countries: around 80% experienced an increase in the demographic concentration.
-Meanwhile the concentration of settlement patterns can be explained by the polycentric urban structure in the Netherlands and the dynamic growth of the smaller FUAs, which are spread out across the entire territory.
+Meanwhile the concentration of economic activity fluctuated over this period.
+This decline in concentration of settlement patterns can be explained by the polycentric urban structure in the Netherlands and the dynamic growth of the smaller FUAs, which are spread out across the entire territory.